-Through the lifting of field information, information was obtained on the socio-economic characteristics of the communities under study and the existing structures.
+Through the lifting of field information, the updated information on the socio-economic characteristics of the communities under study and the existing structures.

 In addition, general statistical data were obtained of the corregimiento and populated places of influence of the project.